Press "Enter" to skip to content

 Once you’ve got your revision created, you’re ready to dive into the keyword research.

-When doing keyword research for a new post, you have to do a lot of digging and guessing about what people are searching for.
+When doing keyword research, you have to do a lot of digging and guessing about what people are searching for.
 When updating an old blog post for SEO, it’s completely different.

-Instead of searching for new keywords, you can see which keywords people are already using to find your post.
+Instead of searching for new keywords, you can see which keywords your target audience is already using to find your post after it was originally published.

 And this is easy to do with Google Search Console.